yw0nam/CV_Papers/README.md

 # Paper List
-A list of paper that i read
+The list of paper that i read

 ## Contents
 - [Computer-Vision](#Computer-Vision)